 - 1. Students must wear the required uniform assigned at all times. - 2.
-Students are not permitted to use any electronic devices including cell phones at any time.
-Use will result in confiscation and will be turned over to administration. - 3.
+Students are not permitted to use any electronic devices including cell phones. - 3.
 Students must maintain professional appearance and demonstrate good hygiene.
 This includes not wearing large and/or excessive jewelry. - 4.
 Student attendance is critical within the success of this program. - 5.
 Students must be on time to school daily. - 6.
 Students must complete work in a timely fashion. - 7.
 Students must demonstrate "role model" abilities at all times.